Azman-Idrisi/CSI_Botverse/README.md

 npm start
 ```

+## Usage Guide

+### Ethical Dilemma Simulator

+1. Navigate to landing page and click "Sign In to Get Started"
+2. Select difficulty level (Easy/Medium/Hard)
+3. Progress through multi-stage scenarios
+4. Make choices and see consequences unfold
+5. Reach final outcomes based on decisions

+### Universal Dilemma Analyzer

+1. Click "Continue to give your own Dilemma" from landing page
+2. Enter any question, problem, or decision in the text area
+3. Click "Analyze with AI" to get comprehensive analysis
+4. Review stakeholder identification and strategic options
+5. Use scoring and recommendations to guide decisions

 ## Contributing

 1. Create a feature branch
 2. Make your changes with clear, readable code
 3. Run `npm run lint` and ensure no errors
+4. Test animations and WebGL compatibility across devices
-4. Open a PR with a concise description and screenshots if UI changes
+5. Open a PR with a concise description and screenshots if UI changes

 ## License